 The current St Batholomew’s church in Mount Lane off Westgate is not the first church to have appeared on this site.
-The suburbs extra muros of St Pancras to the east and of St Sepulchre to the west date back to Roman times, both housing 3rd century cemeteries within their parishes, with the main one… Continue reading Hidden Westgate Histories 1: St Sepulchre Round Church
+The suburbs extra muros of St Pancras to the east and of St Sepulchre to the west date back to Roman times, both housing 3rd century cemeteries within their parishes, with the main one to the east (the Litton) in part where the modern Litten Gardens is on New Park Road.
+The remainder is under the New Park development and car park on the opposite (west) side of the road.

 Category: Buildings